Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: Introduction

 \section{Introduction}

 Weak decays of heavy mesons and baryons carrying a bottom and/or a charm quark are of great interests and have been studied extensively on both experimental and theoretical sides.
 These decays provide useful information about the strong and electroweak interactions in the standard model (SM).
 Rare decays are ideal to look for new physics effects beyond SM, and recent measurements of lepton flavor universality have shown notable deviations from the standard model (see Ref.~\cite{Li:2018lxi} for a recent brief review on the anomalies in $B$ decays).
-Quite a number of physical observables like branching fractions, CP asymmetries and polarizations have been precisely measured by experiments ~\cite{Amhis:2016xyh,Patrignani:2016xqp,Tanabashi:2018oca}.
-On the other hand, due to our poor understanding of QCD at low energy regions, theoretical calculations of decay amplitudes are not well understood.
+Quite a number of physical observables like branching fractions, CP asymmetries and polarizations have been precisely measured by experiments~\cite{Amhis:2016xyh,Patrignani:2016xqp,Tanabashi:2018oca}.
+On the other hand, due to our limited understanding of QCD at low energy regions, theoretical calculations of decay amplitudes are not well understood.
 Most of the current calculations rely on the factorization methods.
 Among them, many available studies are conducted at leading power in $1/m_b$, while recent analyses of semileptonic and radiative processes have indicated the importance of next-to-leading power corrections~\cite{Shen:2016hyv,Lu:2018cfc}.

 Apart from factorization approaches, the flavor SU(3) symmetry is a powerful tools frequently used in two-body and three-body heavy meson decays~\cite{Zeppenfeld:1980ex,Savage:1989ub,Deshpande:1994ii,He:1998rq,He:2000ys,Hsiao:2015iiu,Chau:1986du,Chau:1987tk,Chau:1990ay,Gronau:1994rj,Gronau:1995hm,Cheng:2014rfa,Zhou:2016jkv,Muller:2015lua}.
 Although flavor SU(3) symmetry is approximate, yet it still provides very useful information about the decays.
 Since the SU(3) invariant amplitudes can be determined by fitting the data, the SU(3) analysis bridges experimental data and the dynamical approaches.